 What is Desert Modernism?

-Modernism is an International Style that has various localized sub-styles.
-Desert Modernism is an interpretation of the International Style that suited the Southern Californian and American Southwest climates, along with the favoured indoor/outdoor lifestyle.
+Desert Modernism is a regional interpretation of the Modernist or International Style, tailored to suit the Southern Californian and American Southwest climates and favoured indoor/outdoor lifestyle.
 Architects adapted concepts of European Bauhaus to fit the local environment, à la Frank Lloyd Wright.

 Desert Modernism, as it has become known, is recognizable by its minimalist, clean lines and use of mass-produced building materials.
 Rooflines are often flat, mono-pitched “skillion” or butterfly-wing v-shapes.
 Floorplans were open with lots of windows and sliding glass doors that brought the outside in and vice versa.
 While breeze blocks and sun shades temper desert heat.